hippiescreeningstudio/website/_posts/last_night_darkness.en.md

 ogImage:
   url: "/assets/blog/last_night/tlyod_1.jpg"
 ---
-In celebration of Pride Month 🌈, join us for a special CSD screening and Q&A with the director Ben Mullinkosson.
+In celebration of Pride Month, join us for a special <span class="pride-month-rainbow">CSD</span> screening and Q&A with the director Ben Mullinkosson.

-## About the film
+**About the film**

 | Film Details| |
 |---|---|